 It may be tempting to agree to buy a house without a home inspection if it’s a competitive market, but this is a huge no-no. During home inspections, a licensed inspector examines your foundation and roof and looks for red flags like water damage.
-If they find something significantly bad in a home inspection, you can negotiate that the seller pay some of the cost to fix it before you move in.
-And if it’s really severe, you can back out.
-Otherwise, the whole price tag of fixing damage is on you.
+If they find something significantly bad in a home inspection, you can negotiate that the seller pays some of the cost to fix it before you move in.
+And if it’s severe, you can back out.
+Otherwise, the whole price tag of fixing the damage is on you.

 #6: Shop in a neighborhood that will appreciate

 Buying in an established neighborhood means that you’ll have great neighbors and steady equity, but you’ll be paying more for that.
-If you buy in an up-and-coming neighborhood, you’ll get a lower purchase price on your home and will most likely be able to gain equity over the years as it appreciates with the positive growth of the neighborhood.
+If you buy in an up-and-coming neighborhood, you’ll get a lower purchase price on your home and will most likely be able to gain equity over the years as it appreciates the positive growth of the neighborhood.

-A Homeowners Association is a community that has fees on top of your mortgage to provide you with luxuries like landscaping, a pool, community center, and more.
+A Homeowners Association is a community that has fees on top of your mortgage to provide you with luxuries like landscaping, a pool, a community center, and more.
 These neighborhoods are beneficial because they ensure your equity will stay steady because of the high quality of the community.
 However, they come with a set of rules and dues you might not want to be stuck with.